The WELL: Technology and Structure

 Women form a large percentage of the WELL's user community, and play strong leadership roles. "[A]lthough women made up only 10 percent of people going online, they constituted 40 percent of the population on the WELL."

 Initially, in 1985, the WELL was a dial-up bulletin board system (BBS) influenced by EIES.
-Access to the WELL was via computer modem and phone line, then, when the internet opened to commercial traffic in the 1990s, the WELL became one of the original dial-up gateway ISPs to provide access to it.
-Over time, web technology evolved and support for dial-up access was dropped.
-Today users access the WELL via SSH or the web.
+Access to the WELL was via computer modem and phone line, then, when the Internet opened to commercial traffic in the 1990s, the WELL became one of the original dial-up gateway ISPs to provide access to it.
+Over time, Web technology evolved and support for dial-up access was dropped.
+Today users access the WELL via SSH or the Web.

-In addition to its conferencing services, the WELL also provided access to the Unix operating system for people who didn't have access to an institutional or corporate computer network, and management encouraged members to make and share Unix tools.
+In addition to its conferencing services, the WELL also provided access to the Unix operating system for people who did not have access to an institutional or corporate computer network, and management encouraged members to make and share Unix tools.
 This was described by early community manager John Coate as an early expression of what would later be called "maker culture."
-Reflecting back on that era in 1993, Howard Rheingold said that these factors made it an attractive environment for "young computer wizards."
+Reflecting back on that era in 1993, Howard Rheingold said that these factors made it an attractive environment for "young computer wizards".